 Gout medications can be used to treat acute attacks and prevent future attacks as well as reduce your risk of complications from gout, such as the development of tophi from urate crystal deposits.

 Medications to treat gout attacks

 Drugs used to treat acute attacks and prevent future attacks include:

 Colchicine.
-If you're unable to take NSAIDs, your doctor may recommend colchicine (Colcrys), a type of pain reliever that effectively reduces gout pain — especially when started soon after symptoms appear.
+Your doctor may recommend colchicine (Colcrys, Mitigare), a type of pain reliever that effectively reduces gout pain.
 The drug's effectiveness is offset in most cases, however, by intolerable side effects, such as nausea, vomiting and diarrhea.

 After an acute gout attack resolves, your doctor may prescribe a low daily dose of colchicine to prevent future attacks.

 Corticosteroids.
 Corticosteroid medications, such as the drug prednisone, may control gout inflammation and pain.
 Corticosteroids may be administered in pill form, or they can be injected into your joint.

 Corticosteroids are generally reserved for people who can't take either NSAIDs or colchicine.
 Side effects of corticosteroids may include mood changes, increased blood sugar levels and elevated blood pressure.

 If you experience several gout attacks each year or if your gout attacks are less frequent but particularly painful, your doctor may recommend medication to reduce your risk of gout-related complications.